 ssid=”WiFi Network Name”

 This format of the file will be almost like above and you can grab the network password from the same spot, that we mentioned above.

 Solution 4: Password Recovery App

 Even though the above method is easy and straightforward, it does involve some additional steps to find the right file and interpreting the password.
 If you want to see the saved WiFi passwords directly without having to do anything, then using a password recovery app might be the ideal choice.

-There are a lot of password recovery apps available for free on Google Play Store and most of them works as expected.
+There are a lot of password recovery apps available for free on Google Play Store and most of them work as expected.
 Just for the demonstration purpose, we are using WiFi Passwords Recovery Pro app for this tutorial.

 Download and install the app.
 Now, open the app and then grant superuser permission to function properly.
 The app will list all the WiFi networks you have connected with your device along with their security protocols.
 You can select any network you want and the app will simply display the password of that particular network.
 This app even allows you to copy the password and share it.
-There is another alternate app you can try from Google Play Store WiFi Password Recovery.
+There is another alternative app you can try from Google Play Store WiFi Password Recovery.

 Solution 5: Laptop and ADB Tools